-NEXT REVIEW: December 2024
+NEXT REVIEW: MAY 2028

-1. Policy Policy Statement 1.1 The Trust and its schools recognises that parental separation can be challenging for both parents and children.
-The Trust aims to support families whilst ensuring that the welfare of the child remains paramount.
-1.2 This policy is designed to clarify to all parties what is expected from separated parents and what can be expected from each school and its staff.
-1.3 Where there are any differences between this policy and any court order, the terms of the court order will prevail.
-2. Defin initions of 'parent' 2.1 For the purposes of education legislation, the meaning of the term 'parent' has a meaning that is wider than its 'ordinary' meaning.
-It includes: the child's biological parents any other person who has parental responsibility for the child any other person who has care of the child, that is a person with whom the child lives and who looks after the child This may therefore include step-parents, grandparents, foster carers or other relatives who care for the child.
+1. Policy Statement

+- 1.1 The Trust and its schools recognises that parental separation can be challenging for both parents and children.
+The Trust aims to support families whilst ensuring that the welfare of the child remains paramount. - 1.2 This policy is designed to clarify to all parties what is expected from separated parents and what can be expected from each school and its staff. - 1.3 Where there are any differences between this policy and any court order, the terms of the court order will prevail.

+2. Definitions of 'parent'

+- 2.1 For the purposes of education legislation, the meaning of the term 'parent' has a meaning that is wider than its 'ordinary' meaning.
+It includes: - the child's biological parents - any other person who has parental responsibility for the child - any other person who has care of the child, that is a person with whom the child lives and who looks after the child

+This may therefore include step-parents, grandparents, foster carers or other relatives who care for the child

 2.2 All persons meeting the above definition will be subject to the legal obligation that the child receives a suitable full-time education.

-3. What suitable full-time education. t is parental responsibility and who has it?
-3. 3.
-3.1 t is parental responsibility and who has it?
-Parental responsibility is a legal term and means having all the rights, duties, powers, responsibilities, and authority that a parent of a child has by law in relation to that child.
-Parental responsibility can be 3.
-3.1 3.2 t is parental responsibility and who has it?
-Parental responsibility is a legal term and means having all the rights, duties, powers, responsibilities, and authority that a parent of a child has by law in relation to that child.
-Parental responsibility can be shared by several people who are able to act independently in respect of the child.
-Parents married to each other at the time of a child's birth both have parental responsibility for that 3.
-3.1 3.2 3.3 Parental responsibility and who has it?
-Parental responsibility is a legal term and means having all the rights, duties, powers, responsibilities, and authority that a parent of a child has by law in relation to that child.
-Parental responsibility can be shared by several people who are able to act independently in respect of the child.
-Parents married to each other at the time of a child's birth both have parental responsibility for that child.
-If the biological parents of a child were not married to each other when the child was born, the mother automatically has parental responsibility, but the biological father does not, unless he has subsequently acquired parental responsibility by registering the birth (after 1 December 2003), a parental 3.
-3.1 3.2 3.3 3.4 Find the provided the 3.1 3.2 3.3 3.4 The a Fis parental responsibility and who has it?
-Parental responsibility is a legal term and means having all the rights, duties, powers, responsibilities, and authority that a parent of a child has by law in relation to that child.
-Parental responsibility can be shared by several people who are able to act independently in respect of the child.
-Parents married to each other at the time of a child's birth both have parental responsibility for that child.
-If the biological parents of a child were not married to each other when the child was born, the mother automatically has parental responsibility, but the biological father does not, unless he has subsequently acquired parental responsibility by registering the birth (after 1 December 2003), a parental responsibility agreement or court order.
-Other persons may also acquire parental responsibility, generally following legal proceedings which result in residence orders, adoption orders or care orders being made (in the case of a local authority).
+3. What is parental responsibility and who has it?

+- 3.1 Parental responsibility is a legal term and means having all the rights, duties, powers, responsibilities, and authority that a parent of a child has by law in relation to that child.
+Parental responsibility can be shared by several people who are able to act independently in respect of the child. - 3.2 Parents married to each other at the time of a child's birth both have parental responsibility for that child. - 3.3 If the biological parents of a child were not married to each other when the child was born, the mother automatically has parental responsibility, but the biological father does not, unless he has subsequently acquired parental responsibility by registering the birth (after 1 December 2003), a parental responsibility agreement or court order. - 3.4 Other persons may also acquire parental responsibility, generally following legal proceedings which result in residence orders, adoption orders or care orders being made (in the case of a local authority).

+4. The approach by schools

+- 4.1 Each school recognises that all parents have a legal right to participate in their child's education.
+Except as specified in this policy, each school will treat all parents equally. - 4.2 As defined more specifically in this policy, all parents are entitled to be: